taskcluster/material-ui-json-schema-viewer/README.md

 ```

 ## Contributing
-This repository uses Neutrino and `neutrino-preset-react-components` for developing, previewing, and building React components.
+This repository uses Neutrino for developing, and building React components.
 To get started:
 - Fork and clone this repo.
 - Install the dependencies with `yarn`.
-- Start the development server with `yarn start` (use `CTRL-C` to exit).
+- Start the storybook server with `yarn start` (use `CTRL-C` to exit).

 Feel free to open an issue, submit a pull request, or contribute however you would like.
 Understand that this documentation is still a work in progress, so file an issue or submit a PR to ask questions or make improvements.
 Thanks!